 Find a health professional

 If you are concerned about your use of prescription medications, speak to your GP.
-While this may be an intimidating process, it is important to speak honestly with your doctor, pharmacist or health professional if you feel that you may be at risk of or experiencing prescription medication misuse, dependency or addiction.
+While this may be an intimidating process, it is important to speak honestly with your doctor, pharmacist or health professional if you feel that you may be at risk of or experiencing prescription medication dependence.

 A doctor will be able to assess if you may be dependent and what treatment options are available.

-Treatment for prescription medication misuse and/or addiction must take into account the type of medication being used and each persons’ needs.
+Treatment for prescription medication dependence must take into account the type of medication being used and each persons’ needs.